-Trying to pin our uncomfortable feelings on a specific trauma from childhood, or searching for a childhood story of abuse to explain our emotional pain, is often too simplistic.
+And, it should be noted, that trying to pin our uncomfortable feelings on a specific trauma from childhood, or searching for a childhood story of abuse to explain our emotional pain, is often too simplistic.
 We suffer ancestrally for all of those who have come before us.
-We inherit the pain for those in our family who did not know how to process their own emotional pain.
+We inherit the pain from those in our family who did not know how to process their own emotional pain.

 Strong Presence to Emotional Pain

-Emotional pain can overpower us.
-Emotional pain can feel so big, we might barely be able to think, function, work, or relate to other people.
-In such discomfort, it is easy to think that we have to get rid of our pain by blaming others for it when instead we need to learn how to enlarge our loving presence to it.
+Unprocessed emotion pain can feel overpowering.
+Emotional pain can feel so big, you might barely be able to think, create, function, work, or relate to other people.
+In such discomfort, it might be easy to think that you have to get rid of your pain by blaming others for it instead of enlarging your loving presence to it.

-We do our loving presence work by feeling our emotional pain with awareness, touching it lightly at first, and taking breaks when it feels too unbearable.
-As we grow more strongly self-loving with our kind inner attention, the pain passes through our being at a faster rate until one day it is gone.
+As you move through your emotional pain with love, your creativity will flow much more freely.
+You can do your self-loving work by feeling your emotional pain with awareness, touching it lightly at first, and taking breaks when it feels too unbearable.
+As you grow more strongly self-loving with your kind inner attention, the pain passes through your being at a faster rate until one day, your pain will be gone.